Reverse Sneezing in Dogs: What Is It & Why Does It Happen?

 Recovery and care

 While your dog is having an episode of reverse sneezing, you can provide comfort by gently petting them.
-If there is an underlying cause of the reverse sneezing, your vet will likely prescribe medication or other treatment plans to take care of it: for instance, antibiotics for a bacterial infection.
+If your vet has prescribed any medications, make sure you understand the treatment plan and aftercare instructions.

 Prevention

 There’s no clear way to prevent reverse sneezing, since this condition may have a host of potential causes.
 In general, making sure your dog leads a healthy lifestyle is the only way to reduce risk.
-Depending on what your vet tells you at the animal hospital, you may consider whether your dog suffers from exercise intolerance or another condition that may require lifestyle changes.
+Depending on what your vet tells you, you may consider whether your dog suffers from exercise intolerance or another condition that may require lifestyle changes.

 The bottom line